lizlyon/CPSC350_SP21_ASSIGNMENT7_LYON/README.md

 ## Program
 * Sorting Assignment
 * Takes in 3 command line arguments
 * First argument is the mode: "create" or "sort"
-* Second arguments is the integer value coressponding to the amount of ints sorted
+* Second arguments is the integer value corresponding to the amount of ints sorted
 * Third arguments is the .txt output file
 * In order for this program to run please enter the "create" mode prior to "sort"
 * **Build instructions located at the end**